linneaes/eco_genomics/transcriptomics/transcriptomics_notes.md

 We then made a heatmap to visualize the comparison of expression for different developmental and final temperatures.
 Each column is a sample, each row is a gene, and the color refers to magnitude of expression.
 We see some genes with high contrast in expression across samples, and a few genes that are significantly lowly expressed in the D18 individuals.
 The intensity of expression varies in the genes that all show up with the same color.

 log2FoldChange = measure of difference in gene expression in units of doublings (instead of x10 in log10)

+## 10-17 Differentially Expressed Genes

+Factors= DevTemp (D18 and D22) and Final Temp (Base, A28, and A33)

+We combined the treatments into one variable called group, which had separate levels based on devTemp and FinalTemp.
+We're comparing gene expression between groups and within groups.

+We started by looking at the counts of differentially expressed genes in each group at the baseline, then at A28 and A33.
+We did not find a large difference in the number of genes that were upregulated or downregulated.

+We see a much larger number of differentially expressed genes at baseline, then less when exposed to 28, and even less at 33.
+The higher the acute exposure, the lower the difference between gene expression

+We looked at overlap between differential gene expression at different acute temps vs the baseline.
+We found 23 differentially expressed genes overlapping between all 3 temps

+ctrl F and select a region to replace words